mirkovici/files_app/README.md

-This application is made for fetching files data, mapping it and returning it from endpoint that is /api/files/
+This application is made for fetching files data, mapping it and returning it from endpoint: /api/files/

 To successfully run application you will need to: